awsdocs/aws-greengrass-developer-guide/doc_source/lambda-functions.md

   ```

 **Note**
 The AWS Lambda console doesn't display Lambda executables\.
-To update the function code, you must also use the Lambda API\.
+To update the function code, you must use the AWS Lambda API\.

 Then, add the Lambda executable to a Greengrass group, configure it to accept binary input data in its group\-specific settings, and deploy the group\.
 You can do this in the AWS IoT Greengrass console or by using the AWS IoT Greengrass API\.